hobbs131/Issue_Tracker/README.md

 * Query - sort issues
 * User Authentication - Auth0
 * Guest View and User View - guest view has limited functionality
+* Issue Close Up - shows the specific issue and a long form description of that issue

 ## Screenshots of Site
 Landing Page